 Have you hit this annoyance?
 Would you please vote to get it fixed?
 And in the meantime, I have a tip to help you.

-Any later users who login to the machine with some other account (such as other administrators, or someone who owns a hosted machine where the host installed CF) will find that they CANNOT see that CF Start menu.
+Any later users who login to the machine with some other account (such as other administrators, or someone who owns a hosted machine where the host installed ColdFusion) will find that they CANNOT see that CF Start menu.
 And so they can’t easily get to the CF Admin, or the the web server config tool, etc. unless they know where those things are located (via url or in the file system).
 And many folks don’t use these things enough to “just know” where they are.

-This could easily be solved if Adobe would modify the CF installer, to offer an option (like many apps do) asking whether to implement the Start menu options for only the current user OR for all users on the machine.
+This could easily be solved if Adobe would modify the ColdFusion installer, to offer an option (like many apps do) asking whether to implement the Start menu options for only the current user OR for all users on the machine.

 And I’ve filed a feature request asking for just that.
 Please add your vote or comment: